• Art magazine

 The Euward Art Prize is awarded every three years by the Augustinum Foundation In the summer of 2021, the works of the Euward winners exhibited in the renowned Munich House of Art.
 Klaus Mecherlein founded the art prize more than 20 years ago to make the art of people with cognitive restrictions better known.

-There are numerous other including art campaigns and projects in Germany that give people with disabilities the opportunity to express themselves artistically and to participate in the art scene.
-These examples show how important it is to think and act inclusive in order to create a society in which every person can develop their individual skills and is considered in diversity as an enrichment.
+There are numerous other inclusive art initiatives and projects in Germany that enable people with disabilities to express themselves artistically and participate in the arts scene.
+These examples demonstrate how important it is to think and act inclusively to create a society in which everyone can develop their individual abilities and in which diversity is viewed as an enrichment.
 Art can make a significant contribution here and contribute to inclusion.

-From exclusion to acceptance - a rocky but rewarding way to inclusion
+From exclusion to acceptance – a rocky but rewarding road to inclusion

 By actively involved in the artistic design, people with different restrictions, art enables a positive experience of participation and participation.

-In the media, the representation of artistic projects with inclusive approach plays an important role in overcoming prejudices and stereotypes.
-It is of great importance to promote inclusive thinking and acting, because inclusion in art not only creates more opportunities for people with disabilities, but also enriches the entire culture.
+In the media, the representation of artistic projects with an inclusive approach plays an important role in overcoming prejudices and stereotypes.
+It is crucial to promote inclusive thinking and action, because inclusion in the arts not only creates more opportunities for people with disabilities but also enriches culture as a whole.

 An inclusive society is characterized by openness, understanding and respect for the diversity of all people.
 Overall, including art campaigns and projects can serve as role models and show how art can contribute to inclusion.

-It is important to think inclusive when it comes to culture to give everyone the opportunity to accept themselves and accept others.
+It is essential to think inclusively when it comes to culture in order to give all people the opportunity to accept themselves and others.

-The snapshot shows that there is still a lot of action - in politics, in the media, in the art scene and in the minds of all of us.
-The path is rocky and there are many hurdles to be overcome.
-Our effort is required to consistently continue the way to a more inclusive society.
+This snapshot shows that there is still much to be done – in politics, in the media, in the art scene, and in the minds of all of us.
+The road is rocky, and there are many hurdles to overcome.
+It will take all of our efforts to consistently continue on the path to a more inclusive society.
 The many successful art projects and initiatives provide us with the necessary confidence and strength!

 References and other contact points